Make Your Revocable Living Trust and Pour-Over Will Today

 Download and complete your attorney- drafted revocable living trust and pour-over will today.
 It includes complete step-by-step instructions and samples from our attorney.

-Probate court is mandatory after someone dies that is required to validate their will.
+Probate court is mandatory after someone dies to validate their will.
 However, probate court can be avoided by making a revocable living trust.

 Our documents are drafted by licensed attorneys.

 - If you live California, Click Here.

 Have questions?
 Call us at 1-800-524-7116 between 9:00 AM & 7:00 PM CST

 Making a living trust and pour-over will is easy.

 We offer specific attorney-drafted forms with step-by-step instructions to help you easily prepare your own pour-over will and living trust for all 50 states.